pivotal/docs-tap/scst-store/troubleshooting.hbs.md

 This is due to the [CSIMigrationAWS in this Kubernetes version](https://aws.amazon.com/blogs/containers/amazon-eks-now-supports-kubernetes-1-23/) which requires users to install the [Amazon Elastic Block Store (EBS) CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) to use EBS volumes.

-Store uses the default storage class which uses EBS volumes by default on EKS.
+SCST - Store uses the default storage class which uses EBS volumes by default on EKS.

 ### Solution

-Follow the AWS documentation to install the [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) before installing Store or before upgrading to Kubernetes v1.23.
+Follow the AWS documentation to install the [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) before installing SCST - Store or before upgrading to Kubernetes v1.23.

 ## <a id="certificate-expiries"></a> Certificate Expiries

 ### Symptom

-The Insight CLI or the Scan Controller fails to connect to the Store.
+The Insight CLI or the Scan Controller fails to connect to SCST - Store.

 The logs of the metadata-store-app pod show the following error: